We are Lincoln.

 President's Message (Cont'd)

 We need volunteers willing to give a little or a lot of time to support the Association.
-There are many things to be done – data entry, inventory, filing, cleaning, and helping with museum tours, trimming trees and shrubs, and much more.
+There are many things to be done – data entry, inventory, filing, cleaning, and helping with museum tours, and much more.
 If you would like to volunteer, please contact Rose Colclough or if you are interested in touring our museum, please contact Jim Felder.
 We will soon add a regular newsletter feature to the Echo News section of the website to keep you informed.
 Keep an eye on the website for updates, announcements, and future gala plans.

 We are indeed one!